larsyencken/wide-language-index/README.md

 - `virtualenv`
 - `make`

-Run `make audit` to check if the tools are working.
+Run `make env && make audit` to check if the tools are working.

 ## Layout